-Have you ever wondered the secrets to lighting your home that designers apply to make an aesthetically pleasing space?
+Have you ever wondered about the secrets to lighting your home that designers apply to make an aesthetically pleasing space?
 Sharing all of the details on the types of lighting and how to apply them to your home.

 Estimated reading time: 6 minutes